 They look at you with those convicting eyes.

 They “know” you “did it” and are just looking for you to trip up.

 They read you the evidence and as they do, you get this weird belief that in some ways the evidence makes sense.

 You squirm.
 You shift your feet and body, then realize that this might make you look guilty so you freeze.

 Your voice rises in inflection because your vocal cords have tightened under the incredible stress.

 Your attempts to appear calm while your heart bounces out of your chest seem impossible to maintain.

-Down the street in Rockefeller Plaza there is another person being interviewed by Matt Lauer.
+Down the street in Rockefeller Plaza there is another person being interviewed by a morning news reporter.
 This person is accused of committing a different but equally terrible crime.
 The only difference is that this person IS actually guilty.

 Now, so long as they are not a psychopath or sociopath, and most people who commit murder are “normal” people like you and me, who have committed the act under heated circumstances.
 (Jealous lover, etc)…

 This person experiences the same perspiration, whitened skin tones, anxiety, fear, hyper self-awareness, etc.